michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 ```matlab
 [sR, pW] = wRnB_extract_Rhythmic_signals(data_epochs,'alpha', 4,'J', 8, 'betaScales', [1,9]);
 ```
-`J` :  Set the number of wavelet scales for filtering the arrhythmic component.

-'J' must be lower than the logarithm base 2 of 'Nsample'

-`alpha`: Controls for the amount of regularity in the signal
+Three parameters can be modified: J, alpha and betaScales.

+Here is their explanation (Also refer to eq.(4) of the article for further details ) :

 `betaScales`: Specify the scales used to compute the arhythmic slope.

+In our example, the slope is calculated across scales 1 to 9.

-According to the sampling frequency of your dataset, the beta slope can be computed across a set of specific scales to avoid border effects and spurious signals present across all wavelet coefficients (i.e.  60Hz).
+This parameter should be set based on your dataset's sampling frequency to ensure that the computation of the slope across scales avoids border effects and spurious signals across wavelet coefficients (e.g., 60Hz).

 As an example, if your sampling frequency is 500 Hz, the approximate set of frequencies for different scales corresponds to the following table: